tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 ### Building the ACE app

-See the [tekton README](tekton/README.md) for build instructions, including building the ace-minimal containers.
+See the [tekton README](tekton/README.md) for build instructions, including building the ace-minimal-mqclient containers.

-Once the build has succeeded, modify keda/keda-configuration.yaml to contain the correct credentials and communication paremeters, and then apply the file to enable scaling for the ace-keda-demo container:
+Once the build has succeeded and the application is receiving messages as expeted, modify keda/keda-configuration.yaml to contain the correct credentials and communication paremeters, and then apply the file to enable scaling for the ace-keda-demo container:
 ```
 kubectl apply -f keda/keda-configuration.yaml
 ```